 While the Obamacare expansion of Medicaid in Kansas has the potential to help many people, it is not a free program.
 The ACA Medicaid expansion cost to states can be quite large with some states having to spend billions of dollars to keep the expansion functioning.
 The expansion does provide each state with a large amount of federal funds but it does not completely finance all Medicaid costs for coverage of the expanded eligible population.
 Due to the expense, the federal government made the ACA Medicaid expansion optional.

 In the last few years, every state in the nation has made a decision about whether to accept the ACA Medicaid expansion plan including Kansas.
 Thus far, 31 states and Washington D.C. have accepted the expansion.
 However, Kansas lawmakers did not accept the Affordable Care Act expansion to Medicaid.
 Kansas officials have long debated the benefits and drawbacks of the Kansas Medicaid expansion before deciding against it.
 The Affordable Care Act expansion cost is the main reason why Kansas government officials voted against installing the expansion plan in the state.

-Learn about the health care services that Medicaid must cover under federal mandates for Medicaid within our comprehensive guide.
+Learn about the health care services covered by Medicaid by reading our comprehensive guide.